Small field models with gravitational wave signature supported by CMB data: Precise evaluation of the cosmological parameters

-Using the analytic results in Eqs.~(\ref{nsV}) and (\ref{nrunV}) it can be concluded that the above class of models can cover the part of the $n_{s}-n_{run}$ plane of interest \cite{BenDayan:2009kv}.
+Using the analytic results in Eqs.~(\ref{nsV}) and (\ref{nrunV}) it can be concluded that the above class of models can cover the part of the $n_{s}-n_{\text{ {run}}}$ plane of interest \cite{BenDayan:2009kv}.
 However, several approximations are made along the way.
-We found (see below) that there are significant deviations of the order of a percent or so in estimating $n_s$ and 50\% or more in estimating $n_{run}$.
-We therefore concluded that a fully numerical treatment is necessary for calculating the cosmological parameters of these models.
+Significant deviations from analytic prediction are found, of the order of a percent or so in estimating $n_s$ and 50\% or more in estimating $n_{\text{ {run}}}$.
+The unavoidable conclusion is that rather than a general argument, a precise calculation is necessary to extract the cosmological parameters these models yield.